inoahdev/tbd/README.md

 Path options:
 Usage: tbd -p [-a/--archs architectures] [--platform ios/macosx/watchos/tvos] [-r/--recurse/ -r=once/all / --recurse=once/all] [-v/--version v1/v2] /path/to/macho/library
-    -a, --archs,    Specify architecture(s) to use, instead of the ones in the provieded mach-o file(s) --platform, Specify platform for all mach-o library files provided -r, --recurse,  Specify directory to recurse and find mach-o library files in -v, --version,  Specify version of tbd to convert to (default is v2)
+    -a, --arch,     Specify architecture(s) to output as tbd (where default architectures were not already provided) --archs,    Specify architecture(s) to use, instead of the ones in the provieded mach-o file(s) --platform, Specify platform for all mach-o library files provided -r, --recurse,  Specify directory to recurse and find mach-o library files in -v, --version,  Specify version of tbd to convert to (default is v2)